 It was April 1980 in San Sebastián, summer was on its way and Real Sociedad were top of the league — within touching distance of a first-ever title.
-Life was good, or at least it should have been, but Juan Alcorta, a 60-year-old local businessman, had been preoccupied of late, ever since the letter had arrived.
+Life was good, or at least it should have been, but Juan Alcorta, a 60-year-old local businessman and former la Real director, had been preoccupied of late, ever since the letter had arrived.
 The envelope bearing that unmistakable stamp — a snake wound around an axe alongside the motto “ETA bietan jarrai“, “ETA keep on both” — the serpent symbolising the political struggle and the axe the armed.

 That axe had been sharpened of late.
 Spain was transitioning into a modern, western democracy at last but ETA’s violent pursuit of Basque independence had become more bloody than ever.
 Over a quarter of all ETA killings occurred in the period between 1978 and 1981.

 Such an onslaught required resources and the most common ETA tactic was to look amongst their own, targeting businesses small to large throughout the Basque Country demanding the payment of a ‘revolutionary tax’.